 - Completed 2 university semesters at the time of application

-All requirements must be completed by Illinois Abroad and Global Exchange deadlines: online materials are due by 11:59 PM on the deadline date; paper materials are due by 4:45 PM the following business day.
-Preference will be given to students applying by the priority deadlines.
+All requirements must be completed by the Illinois Abroad Office deadlines: online materials are due by 11:59 PM on the deadline date.

 How to Apply